-- Is there an optimal policy? - How to estimate it numerically? - Finite states/actions space assumption (tabular setting). - Focus on interative methods using value functions (dynamic programming). - Policy deduced by a statewise optimization of the value function over the actions. - Most results for the discounted setting.
+- Is there an optimal policy? - How to estimate it numerically? - Finite states/actions space assumption (tabular setting). - Focus on interative methods using value functions (dynamic programming). - Policy deduced by a statewise optimization of the value function over the actions. - Focus on the discounted setting.